 - Applicants will identify several possible mentors with whom they are interested in working.

 - Once accepted, Fellows will work with their mentor to define and develop a research project.

 - Fellows will carry out the work over a 10-week period during the summer and submit two interim reports, a research abstract, and final paper.
-At the conclusion of the program, students give an oral or poster presentation at one of several SURF Seminar Days, symposia modeled on a professional technical meeting.
+At the conclusion of the program, students give an oral or poster presentation at one of several Seminar Days, symposia modeled on a professional technical meeting.